 Comfortable to hold: Wooden utensils don’t transfer heat and they feel comfortable and sturdy in your hand.

 Perfect for stirring and mixing: A wooden spoon is especially suitable for stirring risotto, boiling caramels, and working with other foods that give a little resistance.
 It will do the job quicker and easier than a spoon made of flexible materials.
-A wooden spoon is also good for tasting food you are preparing.
+A wooden spoon is also good for tasting the food you are preparing.

 Maintenance: Wooden utensils are not dishwasher safe and also need occasional conditioning.
 Otherwise, they will soon show signs of wear, such as dryness, cracks, and chips.
 Food-grade mineral oil should be applied regularly to extend the life of these products.

 Hygiene problems: Wood absorbs moisture and can pick up food particles, which provides a good environment for bacteria to grow.
 For this reason, wooden utensils are not considered to be sanitary.